deanarsyandhak/amazon-workforce-analytics-attrition/README.md

 - Pilot Intervention Design

 ## Business Problem
 Amazon's fulfillment centers operate on a high-churn labor model designed to sustain productivity through continuous workforce replacement rather than retention.
-This model produces a 150% annual turnover rate — double the industry average — with 70% of new hires exiting within 90 days, costing an estimated $8 billion annually in recruitment, onboarding, and lost productivity.
+Although it has its upsides, this model produces a 150% annual turnover rate, which is double the industry average.
+This is evident as 70% of new hires exit within 90 days, costing an estimated $8 billion annually in recruitment, onboarding, and lost productivity.
+Amazon maintains this model through strict performance monitoring (e.g. time-off-task), automated warning systems, and mandatory overtime scheduling structures.

-The model is operationalized through strict performance monitoring, automated warning systems, and mandatory overtime structures that prioritize throughput over workforce sustainability.
-While effective at short-term cost control, this approach has surfaced three compounding risks: higher-than-sector injury rates linked to repetitive high-intensity tasks, saturation of local labor markets in key regions reducing the available replacement workforce, and increasing regulatory and public scrutiny from labor researchers and advocacy groups.
+While this is effective in short-term cost control, this approach has surfaced three compounding risks:
+* Higher-than-sector injury rates linked to repetitive high-intensity tasks
+* Saturation of local labour markets in key regions which reduces the available replacement workforce
+* Increasing regulatory and public scrutiny from labour researchers and advocacy groups

-Amazon has responded with pay increases, upskilling investments, and localized HR flexibility — measures that address symptoms rather than the underlying model.
-This project examines what frontline employee feedback, drawn from Glassdoor and YouTube, reveals about the specific operational drivers of dissatisfaction and attrition, and whether a targeted, low-cost intervention can reduce strain at the point where it is most acute.
+In response to this Amazon has committed measures such as increased pay, invested in upskilling programs, and added localized HR flexibility.
+Nevertheless, all of these measures address symptoms rather than the underlying model.
+This project examines what frontline feedback reveals about the specific operational drivers of dissatisfaction and attrition.

 ## Project Objectives
 - Identify recurring operational dissatisfaction themes from employee feedback